Featured Post

 Bollocks, says the Oxford educated Cooke.

 As just one example of misguided illusions she cites: In the animated movie Finding Nemo, the anemone mother, Coral, dies while laying her eggs during a barracuda attack, leaving just one hatched egg to survive.
-Years go by, and we are shown how the overprotective father, Marlin, who goes to search for his missing son, Nemo.
+Years go by, and we are shown how the overprotective father, Marlin, goes to search for his missing son, Nemo.
 But clownfish such as Marlin and Nemo are female-dominant species.
 Should the mother die, the male father would switch to female.
 The son would quickly mature and mate with her, producing more young.

 I'm guessing Disney did not find evolution particularly family friendly in that case.